Skip to content

-Adding a scene layer from a service allows you to author the scene layer elsewhere in the platform, say with ArcGIS Pro or CityEngine, and then add that scene layer to a scene in ArcGIS Maps SDK.
-Loading a scene layer from a service also permits the layer source to change dynamically without updating the code.
+Adding a scene layer from a URL allows you to author the scene layer elsewhere in the platform, say with ArcGIS Pro or CityEngine, and then add that scene layer to a scene in ArcGIS Maps SDK.
+Loading a scene layer from a URL also permits the layer source to change dynamically without updating the code.
+Each scene layer added to a scene can assist in performing helpful visual analysis.
+For example, if presenting the results of a shadow analysis of a major metropolitan downtown area in 3D, adding a scene layer of 3D buildings to the scene that could be toggled on/off would help to better contextualize the source of the shadows.

 How to use the sample